xHector1337/roblox-cookie-checker-discordbot/README.md

 # roblox-cookie-checker-discordbot

-A discord bot that shows name, verification type, robux count and etc of your roblox cookie.
+A discord bot that shows the name, verification type, robux count, etc of your Roblox cookie.

 Usage: !check <cookie>

 invitation link:https://discord.com/oauth2/authorize?client_id=1226191317193982083

+This project is only created for educational purposes.
+Don't use it for illegal reasons.